 Over the course of the weekend, I attended seven hour-long events, which means I sat through 105 minutes of audience questions.
 That’s 110 too many.
 There isn’t even a spontaneity about it because there are really only five types of audience question and they’re all bad.
 The Gusher (“this isn’t really a question but I’d love for everyone here to know that I love you”); The Empathiser (“This isn’t really a question but I work in an industry tangentially related to the subject of your book”); The Philosopher (“This isn’t really a question but I have this idea that I would like you to validate”); The Accuser (“This isn’t really a question but I think I’ve found your problem.
 Please defend yourself”); and The Memoirist (“This isn’t really a question, it’s my life story”).

 I saw all of them over three days.
 Three days that saw 74,000 seats filled in what’s now record attendance for the great literary festival.
-There was the woman who asked Robert Webb if he regretted any of his earlier material but framed it in a way that accused him of being transphobic in the past.
+There was the woman who asked Robert Webb a valid question (that perhaps could have been posited by the chair) but framed it in a way that made it impossible to follow.
 There was the woman who asked David Eagleman about teaching people to adapt to a changing world, except her question boiled down to “how do I convince all the wrong people in the world that I’m right”?
 And there was the woman (oh no, I’m just now noticing they’re all women.
 Men asked bad questions too) who, after hearing Damon Salesa speak at length about the value system of Pacific people and why it works, asked if he thought the system was wrong.
 He said no.

 Every single question was at best, boring, and at worst, insulting to both the guest and the rest of the audience.
 And ending with audience questions meant that every session, instead of wrapping up nicely, shuddered to a halt with the guest having to answer some benign and often irrelevant question from a stranger.